FujiwaraChoki/vibe-coded-games/README.md

+> i did not write a single line of code, so every bug is cursors' fault.

 # Vibe Games

 A modern gaming application built with Next.js and Three.js, featuring interactive 3D games with advanced physics and visual effects.